 In December 2008, the Company, relating to the Company's subordinated debentures, entered into an interest rate swap agreement with Compass Bank to pay a fixed rate of 5.48% while receiving a variable rate of the three-month LIBOR plus 265 basis points.
-This swap has a \$6 million notional value and the termination date is January 2019.
+This swap had a \$6 million notional value and matured January 24, 2019.

-At December 31, 2018 and 2017, the estimated fair value of the cash flow hedge derivative instrument recorded in other liabilities was \$5 and \$79, respectively.
+At December 31, 2018, the estimated fair value of the cash flow hedge derivative instrument recorded in other liabilities was \$5.
 Changes in the fair value of the derivative instrument are reported in accumulated other comprehensive income.
 These amounts subsequently are reclassified into interest expense as a yield adjustment in the same period in which the related interest on the subordinated debentures affects earnings.
-Included in interest expense is \$40 and \$100 which resulted from the reclassification of accumulated other comprehensive income into earnings during 2018 and 2017, respectively.
-Hedge ineffectiveness recognized into income during 2018 and 2017 was insignificant.
+Included in interest expense is \$1 and \$40 which resulted from the reclassification of accumulated other comprehensive income into earnings during 2019 and 2018, respectively.
+Hedge ineffectiveness recognized into income during 2019 and 2018 was insignificant.

-NOTE 12.
+NOTE 11.
 EMPLOYEE BENEFIT PLANS